YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

-The Programmer's Guide explains the use of $ZROUTINES in more detail.
+The `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_ explains the use of $ZROUTINES in more detail.

 **Exercise - Default Directory Structure for an Application**

-Use the tree -d .fis-gtm command from the shell to look at the default directory structure under .fis-gtm.
+Use the tree -d .yottadb command from the shell to look at the default directory structure under .yottadb.
 What is the purpose of each directory?

 --------------------------------------------
 Global Directories Point to Global Variables
 --------------------------------------------

-Routines in YottaDB/GT.M reside in the file system rather than in the database, whereas global variables reside in the database.
+Routines in YottaDB reside in the file system rather than in the database, whereas global variables reside in the database.
 Routines are completely independent of global variables.
-In this respect, YottaDB/GT.M may be different from other M implementations.
+In this respect, YottaDB may be different from other M implementations.

 Given a person's name, a telephone directory helps you find the person by giving you their phone number, and sometimes their address as well.
-Analogously, given an M global variable name, a global directory helps a YottaDB/GT.M process find the variable by giving it the database file where that variable resides, as well as other pertinent information.
+Analogously, given an M global variable name, a global directory helps a YottaDB process find the variable by giving it the database file where that variable resides, as well as other pertinent information.

 The global directory is a binary file pointed to by the ISV $zgbldir.
-The GDE utility program (invoked with do "^GDE" inside YottaDB/GT.M or "mumps -run ^GDE" from the shell) is used to manage global directories.
+The GDE utility program (invoked with do "^GDE" inside YottaDB or "mumps -run ^GDE" from the shell) is used to manage global directories.
 [Note that the input to GDE can be a text file.
-In a production environment, YottaDB/FIS recommends that text files be used to define database configurations, and that these text files be put under version control.]
+In a production environment, YottaDB recommends that text files be used to define database configurations, and that these text files be put under version control.]

-In YottaDB/GT.M, sets of M global variables (Names or Name spaces) are mapped to Regions that define properties relating to the M global.
+In YottaDB, sets of M global variables (Names or Name spaces) are mapped to Regions that define properties relating to the M global.
 Each Region is mapped to a Segment that defines properties relating to the file system.
 Consider the example in the figure below:

 .. image:: globaldir.png